 For more information about preventing falls and how to make your home ‘fall-proof’ go to www.livestronger.org.nz

-To do this we are looking at training up volunteers, exercise instructors, community groups, church groups, activity coordinators or residents at retirement villages in how to lead strength and balance classes.
+We're training volunteers, exercise instructors, community groups, church groups, activity coordinators or residents at retirement villages in how to lead strength and balance classes.

-If you are interested in offering a strength and balance class in your community or if you would like to be trained up as a strength and balance instructor, get in touch with Rachel Garden on (07) 578 0016, 021 191 6544 or email@example.com
+If you're interested in offering a strength and balance class in the Eastern or Western Bay, or if you would like to be trained up as a strength and balance instructor, get in touch:

 What are the benefits of attending a strength and balance class?

 - Decrease your risk and fear of falling

 - Maintain or improve your ability to do everyday activities such as getting out of a chair and climbing stairs